uit-no/research-software.uit.no/content/projects.md

 Here we summarize ongoing and completed projects, small and large.
 If you want to learn more about what we do check out our [blog](/blog/).

+## Solving a Python problem with regular expressions

+This was a 2 hours project where we helped writing a prototype Python code which would traverse a file tree and using a regular expression would extract a set of variables from the file names which would later be used for data queries.

 ## Porting a Fortran project to CMake

 The goal of this project is to compile a code that was written 4 years ago and